Make your postal vote count

 - Please take the time to read the instructions carefully to ensure your vote counts.

-Roger Quantock, Elections Specialist for South Somerset District Council, said: “As electors have made the effort to return a postal vote, we don’t like to reject them without good reason, but if the signatures and/or dates of birth do not match what we hold, we really don’t have any choice but to reject them.
+A spokesman for South Somerset District Council, said: “If you returning a postal vote, we don’t like to reject them without good reason, but if the signatures and/or dates of birth do not match what we hold, we really don’t have any choice but to reject them.
 Make sure you read the instructions provided within your postal voting pack so that your vote counts”.